-November 6, 2018 is the first of two public hearings on the 2019 proposed Electric and Water Utility budgets and price proposals which are scheduled for approval after the public hearing on December 4, 2018.
-Based on Board direction, final proposed budgets and prices will be prepared for the December meeting.
-The Board is required by statute to approve the Utility budgets prior to January 1st.
+At the November 6, 2018 Board meeting, staff presented proposals for the Electric and Water Utilities' 2019 budgets and price changes.
+Additionally, the first of two public hearings on these topics was held.
+Based on Board direction, final proposals were prepared for the December meeting.
+The Board is required by statute to approve the Utility budgets, as represented in Attachment 1 of the proposed budget document, prior to January 1st.